298: No Such Thing As An Emotional Support Amoeba

 When he got introduced to people, sort of at gatherings, this famous scientist, he'd be introduced.

-Okay, is that people who are scared that they might fall over?
+Okay, is that people who are scared of that they might fall over?

 So one thing is that their fear is that gravity will get really strong and just crush them all of a sudden.

-And that's these are these are genuine fears that people have.
+these are genuine fears that people have.
+Wow.

 Yeah.